Xomics/Isatools_environment/README.md

 Directory containing the components to build the Singularity container (which can be used in the exact same way as the Docker container).
 The `Dockerfile` must be used to build the Docker container.
 It defines the container's content and structure.
 The `isa_env.yml` file is needed to build the conda environment inside the container.
 The `isa_parse.ipynb` file is a Jupyter notebook file that demonsrates how to parse ISA-Tab files with isatools.
 The `isa.def` file is the Singularity definition file, which must be used to build the singularity container.

-# How to use the Docker container
+## How to get the Docker container

 ### Build Docker from repo (requires internet connection)
 ```